October 18, 2022

 NaN minute read

-Today, Mode’s integration with dbt’s just-released Semantic Layer is live in beta!
+Today, Mode’s integration with dbt’s just-released Semantic Layer is live!
 Data teams can codify key business metrics in dbt and be sure that the metrics business teams are accessing in Mode are always right, providing increased data confidence across the organization.

 The Semantic Layer is dbt’s latest product that enables data teams to centrally define key business metrics in the transformation layer and access these consistent metrics in downstream data tools, like Mode.